Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Each `NodeValue` is a uniform size, computed by passing the relevent `LogLeaf` or `LogParent` structures through the `nodeValue` function in
 {{crypto-log-tree}}.
-Finally, the contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, it's value must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.
+Finally, the contents of the `elements` array is kept in left-to-right order: if a node is present in the root's left subtree, its value must be listed before any values provided from nodes that are in the root's right subtree, and so on recursively.